K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Days 74-79: March 17-22, 2018**

+Finished the Mobile Web Specialist Challenge with Udacity and Google.

 **Days 72-73: March 15-16, 2018**

 Continuing the battle to have the user status in the top right.